17 Nov 12 Facts you need to know about NFTs

 1. Each NFT is unique

-NFTs, unlike cryptocurrencies, are unique.
+NFTs, unlike cryptocurrencies, is unique.
 Each NFT created is a verifiably unique asset worth as much as someone is prepared to pay for it, often following the Ethereum token standard of ERC-721.

 2. Forgeries do not exist in the realm of NFTs.